abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 Learning mathematics can feel overwhelming, because of the huge, even infinite, body of knowledge: how do you proceed so big of a task?
 But it turns out the answer is simple: you start off knowing 0 things, 0 theories.
 Then, you learn 1 theory - congrats, you have learned your first theory and so you would know a total of 1 theories.
 Then, you learn 1 more theory and you would already know a total of 2 theories.
 Then learn 1 more theory and then 1 more and, given enough time and dedication, you may learn all theories.

 This argument applies not only to mathematical theories, but to everything else that is "countable", so to say.
-This is because it is the basis of the mathematical definition of natural numbers, as famously synthesized in the 19th century by the Italian mathematician Giuseppe Peano.
+This is because it is the basis of the mathematical definition of natural numbers, as famously synthesized in the 19th century by the Italian mathematician Giuseppe Peano (There are some laws as well, but we will cover them later).

 1. $0$ is a natural number.
 2. If $n$ is a natural number, $n+1$ is a natural number.

-(There are some laws as well, but we will cover them later.)

 Or as we Haskellians say: